bit101/bufkill/readme.md

 And if you hit enter, it `bufkill` will attempt to save the buffer and then close it.

+Note that hitting the escape key, or Control-C or other possible interrupts will always be interpreted as `cancel`

 #### Ignore Splits

 `bufkill_ignore_splits`